openTdataCH/ojp-js/README.md

 **Note:** 26.Mar - a different package name is used for test purpose: `ojp-sdk-next`

-- include the `ojp-sdk` package in the `./package.json` dependencies of the project
+- include the `ojp-sdk-next` package in the `./package.json` dependencies of the project
 ```
   "dependencies": {
     "ojp-sdk-next": "0.20.2"